ICS111-184/f08-for-wlauth/README.md

 |    9    |    0b1001    | |   0x9 |
 |    10    |    0b1010   | |   0xa |

-You will need to find a way to enter an extra tab, `\t`, to the first seven rows.
+You will need to find a way to enter an extra tab, `\t`, to the first several rows.

 ## Rubric